This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase

 Get to Know Your Overall Debt

 To be able to know where you stand, write down all your debts, how much you owe, the interest rate and the minimum payment.
-Knowing all these pieces of information will give you an idea on how to tackle your debt.
+Knowing all these pieces of information will give you an idea of how to tackle your debt.

 After listing all your debts, there are two ways to tackle your debt.
 It can be through the avalanche method or the snowball method.

 The Avalanche Method makes you pay extra money towards the debt with the highest interest.

 The Snowball Method makes you pay extra money towards the debt with the smallest amount.
-Both of them has
+Both of them have

 Do not forget to start your monthly budget, check out this post on How to Start a Monthly Budget.

 Set A Goal, Make A Plan and Write it Down

 One of the debt management solutions that you can do to tackle the debt, you have to set a goal.
 Give yourself a timeline, create a plan then put it down on a paper or on your computer if you prefer.

 I am a visual person and I find that if I write down a goal, I tend to stick with it.